Consumer rights are covered by Ley 23/2003, de 10 de julio, de Garantias en la Venta de Bienes de Consumo.

 - products such as CDs, DVDs, or software which have been opened

-If you need to make a complaint in a shop or business premises, you will need to ask for the Complaint Book – it’s called “Hojas de Reclamaciones”.
-There is a legal requirement for all establishments to have a specific complaints book available.
-This book of forms gives consumers the means of making their complaints in the establishment itself.
+If you feel that you have not been treated appropriately by an establishment providing goods or services, you are entitled by law to make a complaint using a complaints book.
+You will need to ask for “Hojas de Reclamaciones”, and the resistance you will meet will show immediately how seriously the system is taken!
+There is a legal requirement for all establishments to have a specific complaints book available, and the forms give consumers the means of making their complaint in the establishment itself.
 Depending on the nature of the complaint, filling out the form will initiate an investigation to determine whether any punishment is needed, and what it should be.

 You need to be aware that you have the absolute right to one of these forms, and moreover, the business has the legal obligation to have a notice, clearly visible, that they are available.
 These forms, and the notices, should be in Spanish and English, and you can write your complaint in either.